Programming Distributed Collective Processes in the eXchange Calculus: Background: the eXchange Calculus

 \extLmcs{ Furthermore, \sysname features a single communication primitive $\pExchange{\e_i}{\underline{\nname}}{\e_r}{\e_s}$ which is evaluated as follows. \begin{itemize} \item the device computes the local value $\lvalue_i$ of $\e_i$ (the \emph{initial} value); \item to evaluate the function provided as second argument, it substitutes variable $\underline{\nname}$ with the \excvalue\ $\underline{\anyvaluealt}$ of messages received from the neighbours for this exchange, using $\lvalue_i$ as default; \item the exchange expression as a whole returns the (neighbouring or local) value $\anyvalue_r$ from the evaluation of $\e_r$; \item the second expression of the argument function's output, $\e_s$, evaluates to a \excvalue\ $\underline{\anyvaluealt}_s$ consisting of local values to be sent to neighbour devices $\deviceId'$, that will use their corresponding $\underline{\anyvaluealt}_s(\deviceId')$ as soon as they wake up and perform their next execution round. \end{itemize} Since expressions $\anyvalue_r$ and $\anyvalue_s$ often coincide, we also provide $\sExchange{\e_i}{\underline{\nname}}{\e}$ as a shorthand for $\pExchange{\e_i}{\underline{\nname}}{\e}{\e}$.
 This construct abstracts the general concept of message exchange, and is sufficiently expressive to allow other communication patterns to be expressed by it.
 If a program executes multiple exchange-expressions, \sysname ensures through \emph{alignment} that the messages are dispatched to corresponding exchange-expressions across rounds.
 The detailed workings of this process will be given in \Cref{ssec:opsem}. }

-\extLmcs{ \begin{exa}[Gradient] A simple computation that can be executed on event structures is a distributed gradient algorithm, which computes everywhere in a network of devices the minimum distance from each device to its closest \emph{source} device.
+\begin{exa}[Gradient] A simple computation that can be executed on event structures is a distributed gradient algorithm, which computes everywhere in a network of devices the minimum distance from each device to its closest \emph{source} device.

 The \emph{Adaptive Bellman-Ford (ABF)} algorithm~\cite{DBLP:journals/tac/MoDB19} computes the gradient by assuming that each device is able to get (an estimation of) its distance to each one of its neighbours.
-If we let $S$ denote the set of sources, $D(\deviceId,\deviceId')$ the estimated distance between devices $\deviceId$ and $\deviceId'$, and $g(\eventId)$ the gradient value computed at $\eventId$, then the ABF algorithm on event structures can be expressed as follows:
+Let $S$ denote the set of sources, \revB{$D_\eventId(\deviceId')$ be the distance between devices $\deviceId = \devof(\eventId)$ and $\deviceId'$ as estimated in event $\eventId$}, and $g(\eventId)$ be the resulting gradient value computed at $\eventId$.
+Then, the ABF algorithm on event structures can be expressed as follows:

-By running such function in each event, the nodes will tend to adjust their gradient value towards the ``correct'' distance value. \end{exa} }
+\revB{The gradient value is set to zero on source devices.
+For other devices, it is set by considering each neighbour $\eventId'$ of $\eventId$ excluding the current device itself: $\neighset(\eventId)\setminus\eprec(\eventId)$.
+For each such neighbour, the algorithm selects the minimum distance as computed through it, by summing up the estimates of the distance $g(\eventId')$ from the closest source to the neighbour with the distance $D_{\eventId}(\devof(\eventId'))$ from the neighbour to the current event.} By running such function in each event, the nodes will tend to adjust their gradient value towards the ``correct'' distance value. \revB{Figure \ref{fig:event-structure-gradient} presents a sample execution of this function on an event structure.}